 1. Cosmic Tubing at Mt.
 Hood Skibowl

 Cosmic Tubing is the best party on the mountain!
 Enjoy more than 600,000 LED lights, laser light shows, black lights, colored lights and rocking music while tubing.
 And don’t bother walking up the hill with that big tube, just jump on Mt.
 Hood's only conveyor lifts dedicated to tubing, and relax all the way to the top.
 Great fun for the whole family, including kids.
 And, since Skibowl is America’s largest night-ski area, you can also take to the slopes late into the night.

 Mt.
-Hood Adventure is the leading recreational outfitter and guide service for Mt.
+Hood Outfitters is the leading recreational outfitter and guide service for Mt.
 Hood, offering snowmobile, snowshoe and cross-country ski tours as well as holiday sleigh rides.
 All tours are interpretive as guests learn about the area’s history, geology, cultures and animals.
 Accomplished and friendly guides lead unforgettable adventures for all experience levels.
 In addition to tours Mt.
 Hood Adventure also offers gear rentals if you prefer to head out on your own.

 3. Sledding and playing in the snow at Summit Ski Area

 Summit Ski Area has been running since 1927, and they’re not out of breath yet.
 With that much time under their belt, you know they must be doing something right.
 Summit is known for being an ideal place for beginners to learn, plus the tube runs at Snowbunny are a blast.

 4. Night Skiing at Mt.
 Hood Skibowl